Yashxp1/crewspace/README.md

-# 🚀 CrewSpace
+# 🚀 Kelvin

-CrewSpace is a **modern project management tool** built to help teams collaborate, organise their work, and track tasks efficiently, all in one place.
+Kelvin is a **modern project management tool** built to help teams collaborate, organise their work, and track tasks efficiently, all in one place.

 ---

 ## 🧠 Overview

-CrewSpace allows users to **create workspaces**, **invite members**, assign them roles, and manage **tasks** with priorities, statuses, and target deadlines.
+Kelvin allows users to **create workspaces**, **invite members**, assign them roles, and manage **tasks** with priorities, statuses, and target deadlines.
 The goal of this project is to create a simple yet powerful platform for seamless teamwork and productivity.

 ---